Ilja2307/Solution_Camunda_Challenge/README.md

 ---

 ## ❌ Features Not Implemented (but how I would go on from here)

+💡 Below is a list of features commonly seen in production systems that I have not implemented.
+While automated tests are considered a nice bonus for an MVP like this, the other features listed below are critical for real-world deployements and deserve mention.
+There are of course many more such as proper CORS configuration, security headers or using robbust servers and others which could be added in an even more advanced prototype.

 | Feature                              | Status | Implementation Plan                                                                                                                                                                                                                                         |
 | ------------------------------------ | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |